Relief Measure: Conditional waiver of surcharges for instalment settlement of demand notes for the Year of Assessment 2018/19

 Download Form IR1360 (Y/A 2018/19)

 Download Form IR1360B (Y/A 2018/19)

-- in person at the Collection Enforcement Section at 6/F (for Individuals) or 7/F (for corporations, partnerships and leaving Hong Kong cases) Revenue Tower
+- in person at the Collection Enforcement Section at 6/F (for Individuals) or 7/F (for corporations and partnerships) Revenue Tower

 - in writing

 Applicants have to produce the following information and documents in support of their applications:

 To avoid delay in obtaining further information for processing the application, applicants should provide their daytime contact telephone numbers in their applications.

 Facilities provided by the IRD

 To facilitate taxpayers to make instalment applications, the IRD provides:

 - Enquiry Hotline 187 8033;